+Looking for popular online marketplaces in Europe?
+If not, please read further.
 Whenever you ask someone what comes up in his mind on hearing the word ‘ecommerce’, there’s a big chance he’ll come up with eBay or Amazon.
 And can you blame him?
-These marketplaces are amongst the biggest and most succesful ecommerce players in the world.
+These marketplaces are amongst the biggest and most successful ecommerce players in the world.
 Marketplaces are very popular among consumers as they often offer a very wide range of merchandise, all on one siteRead more about Marketplaces

 Online shoppers in the United Kingdom are four times more likely to order from online marketplaces than direct from retailers.
 Over half of the 69 percent of shoppers who regularly buy online, do so via online marketplaces.

 Dutch wholesale marketplace Orderchamp has opened its digital doors in France.
 From now on, French physical retailers and online store owners can register for free to buy products, while French brands can start selling their assortment to over 12,000 connected retailers in Europe.

 Carrefour has launched an online grocery marketplace in France.
 The platform will feature up to 100,000 products from more than a hundred different retailers by the end of this year.
 These items complement Carrefour’s daily product range.

 Amazon must restrict its orders in France in the coming weeks, due to measures associated with Covid-19.
 That’s what a court decided earlier this week.
 Amazon can only accept orders of groceries, hygiene and health-related products.

 ManoMano, a startup from France selling DIY, home improvement and gardening products, raised 125 million euros earlier this year and is ready to conquer Europe.
 Now it has set its sights on Germany, which has a market that’s dominated by Amazon, while big home improvement retailers are late to the game.